 Quadrilatero Della Moda

-Reason #5: The Michelin Star Restaurants in Milan
+5. Milan’s Cuisine: The Michelin Star Restaurants

 This elegant, contemporary – style restaurant on the third floor of the Museo delle Culture offers an original location and attentive, solicitous service.
 The apparent simplicity of the menu sets the tone for a concert of dishes which feature extraordinary soloists backed by choirs of ingredients and variations on the same theme, all arranged across several courses which are striking for their imaginative quality.
 The conductor of this culinary orchestra is young Bartolini, poised and composed on the outside yet full of passion and energy within.Michelin Guide